 It is an amazing event that not only gets you in the harvest spirit (I know many of you don’t have that problem), but it allows you to do something fun with every member of the family.
 I have a 4-year-old and a 20-month-old and finding fun activities for them this time of year can be difficult because so many activities are scary.
-The “great” thing about Great Pumpkin LumiNights is that the harvest-themed experiences and activities are enjoyable for even the youngest guests.
+The “great” thing about Great Pumpkin LumiNights is that the harvest-themed experiences and activities are enjoyable for even the youngest guests who are looking for things to do this fall.

 The Harvest Festival runs Sept.
 27- Nov.
 2 (closed Tuesdays, Oct.
 22 & 29) with park operating hours from 10 a.m. – 9 p.m., which gives you more time to enjoy harvest time in the Smokies.
 Popular pumpkin displays from past events return—like the pumpkin spider, pumpkin dance party and Dolly-inspired displays— while Wildwood Grove joins the fun for the first time with a harvest experience at The Wildwood Tree.